Erica Andrews: Career

-At 18, she was introduced to drag and female impersonation through her then boyfriend who was a female impersonator and drag pageant contestant.
-In 1988, at 18, Andrews moved with him to San Antonio, Texas, where she made a name for herself in the drag circuit.
-Her first performance was at a club named Las Gueras to the song Break Away.
-She began performing on amateur nights at the now defunct Paper Moon night club (later The Saint) on Main Avenue in San Antonio.
-Andrews won the Paper Moon talent of the week and talent of the month contests.
-This led to her participation in Paper Moon's Newcomer of the year contest in which she placed third.
-At the encouragement and support of Raphael Ruiz de Velasco (owner of The Saint night club), Andrews entered the Miss San Antonio USA pageant.
+At 18, she was introduced to drag and female impersonation through her then-boyfriend, who was himself a female impersonator and drag pageant contestant.
+In 1988, Andrews moved with her boyfriend to San Antonio, where she made a name for herself in the city’s drag circuit.
+Her first performance was at a club named Las Gueras, performing the song Break Away.
+She began performing on amateur nights at the (now-defunct) Paper Moon nightclub, later renamed The Saint, on Main Avenue in San Antonio.
+Andrews won Paper Moon’s “Talent of the Week” and “Talent of the Month” contests.
+This led to her participation in the club’s “Newcomer of the Year” contest, in which she placed third.
+At the encouragement and with the support of Raphael Ruiz de Velasco (owner of Paper Moon/The Saint), Andrews entered the Miss San Antonio USA pageant.

 Beauty pageants

-Andrews actively participated in beauty pageants.
-She was a celebrated multi-national and international titleholder.
-According to an article in the Houston Chronicle, she was considered "one of the most decorated queens on the pageant circuit".
-She was called "the most beautiful drag queen in captivity".
+Andrews actively participated in beauty pageants, becoming a celebrated multi-national and international titleholder.
+According to an article in the Houston Chronicle, she was considered to be "one of the most decorated queens on the pageant circuit".
+She was also called "the most beautiful drag queen in captivity".
 The first pageant title that Andrews won was Miss Just Us (1989).
 She was a promoter for the Miss Texas Continental franchise.

 Andrews won numerous pageant titles.
 Her titles include:

 Live performances

 Andrews performed on the United States LGBT drag circuit.
 Andrews performed at San Antonio nightclubs like The Saint, Heat, The Bonham, and The Pegasus.

 Andrews imitated Hollywood greats such as Joan Crawford, Cher, top Latin artist Selena Quintanilla-Pérez, and fictional characters like Jessica Rabbit and Wonder Woman.
-Her performances included the Mommie Dearest boardroom scene which was accompanied by a Shirley Bassey mix to I (Who Have Nothing) as well as a depiction of Mary Katherine Gallagher, a fictional character who is a sardonic caricature of an unpopular teen Catholic school girl invented by Saturday Night Live cast member Molly Shannon and featured in Superstar.
+Her performances included the Mommie Dearest boardroom scene which was accompanied by a Shirley Bassey mix to "I (Who Have Nothing)" as well as a depiction of Mary Katherine Gallagher, a fictional character who is a sardonic caricature of an unpopular teen Catholic school girl invented by Saturday Night Live cast member Molly Shannon and featured in Superstar.